 Room for improvement

 Although the market is undoubtedly showing signs of growth, and having a positive effect on climate change and other pressing global problems, there is still a lot of room for improvement.
 In order to continue to grow the market must address a few key issues.
 As it stands there is still no obvious pricing advantage for green bond apart from tax benefits as the additional reporting requirements necessary for issuing a green bond make it an arduous and expensive process.
-It also requires vast analysis and expertise to select projects and measure their impact on the environment (invoicing of external experts upstream and throughout the life of the bond to establish a reporting system)
+It also requires vast analysis and expertise to select projects and measure their impact on the environment.

 Although the prementioned issues in the market threaten growth, the lack of supply coupled with an increased demand may encourage a greater range of issuers to enter the market, which could in turn persuade more asset managers to dedicate more capital to the space.
 That sort of virtuous circle could ultimately be a powerful catalyst for continued growth.